 about the Doctrine of Enumerated

-Powers, we would say, where do we get
+Powers, you would say, where do we get

 this authority to prop up other countries